2025 Solar Incentives Guide for Norton Shores, MI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-This credit can apply towards solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+The ITC applies towards solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
+This credit can be claimed on solar panels installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum amount you can claim.

-Your local Norton Shores solar panel installer can provide you with more information about the ITC and how it might apply to your situation.
+Contacting your local Norton Shores solar panel installer is the best way to understand how the ITC may apply to your situation.

-More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, reach out to your local Norton Shores solar installers.
+Click here to learn more about the new Inflation Reduction Act.
+To understand how the new Clean Energy Credit will apply to you, reach out to your local Norton Shores solar installation company.

 State & Local Solar Incentives